isomerpages/nlb-biblioasia/_holding-area/All Smoke? Imperial Japan’s Opium Propaganda in the Syonan Shimbun.md

 [^9]: Chen Su Lan, _Opium Is a Deadly Poison: An Ad Interim Report May 8th to December_, 1933 (Singapore: The Anti-Opium Clinic, 1934), 1.
 (From NUS Libraries)

 [^10]: The first issue of the paper, published on 20 February 1942, was called _The Shonan Times_.
 It was renamed _The Syonan Times_ the next day.
 On 8 December 1942, it was renamed _The Syonan Sinbun_.
 On 8 December 1943, the paper was renamed _The Syonan Shimbun_ and retained this name until its last issue on 4 September 1945.
-A Chinese edition, _Zhao Nan Ri Bao_ (萊켓휑괩), was introduced on 21 February 1942.
+A Chinese edition, _Zhao Nan Ri Bao_ (昭南日报), was introduced on 21 February 1942.
 See Lee Meiyu, “Propaganda Paper,” _BiblioAsia_ 11, no. 4 (January–March 2016): 40–41.